 Italian Language on the Global Stage

 The Italian language extends its influence far beyond its borders, playing a significant role on the global stage.
-With over 65 million native speakers and 3.1 million additional second-language speakers, it ranks as the 21st most spoken language worldwide4.
+With over 65 million native speakers and 3.1 million additional second-language speakers, it ranks as the 21st most spoken language worldwide.
 This linguistic reach highlights its importance in international communication and culture.

 Role in International Organizations